deepanshu25/twitter-library-codeigniter/README.md

 and update the following details to use on your Codeigniter Framework

-TWITTER_CONSUMERKEY : Use the Twitter Consumer Key TWITTER_SECRET : Use the Twitter Secret
+TWITTER_CONSUMERKEY : Use the Twitter Consumer Key<br/>
+TWITTER_SECRET : Use the Twitter Secret